Botachio/CodeAnywhere-OpenShift-Geoserver/README.md

 - Commit all these changes to the repository.
 - Push the altered repository to OpenShift to initiate deployment.

 Credentials for the Postgres database after the app is created.
 These can be used to add this database as a source to Geoserver later.
+(It is also possible to retrieve these details later, by ssh-ing into the OpenShift app and examining the OPENSHIFT_POSTGRESQL_* environment variables.)

 The first time connecting to the OpenShift app the RSA fingerprint must be accepted.